 About Jim Casada

-He has won almost two hundred craft awards for his writing and photography, is an Honorary Life Member and recipient of the Arnold Gingrich Memorial Award of the Federation of Fly Fishers, was an inaugural inductee into the Fly Fishing Museum of the Southern Appalachians Hall of Fame, in 2007 he was recognized by the National Wild Turkey Federation as its Communicator of the Year and is a member of the Athletic Hall of Fame of Swain County High School (basketball) and Winthrop University (soccer coach).
+Over the years it has been my good fortune to win some 250 excellence in craft awards for my work.
+I am an Honorary Life Member and recipient of the Arnold Gingrich Memorial Award from Fly Fishers International, an inaugural inductee into the Fly Fishing Museum of the Southern Appalachians Hall of Fame, and am in the Southern Trout Legends of the Fly Hall of Fame.
+In 2007 the National Wild Turkey Federation honored me as its Communicator of the Year.
+I am a member of the Swain County High School Athletic Hall of Fame (basketball), the Winthrop University Athletic Hall of Fame (soccer coach), and the York County (SC) Soccer Hall of Fame.
+SCOPe honored me with its Lifetime Achievement Award and both SEOPA and OWAA with their service awards.

 Comments are closed.